CodewinBzn/WinASM65/README.md

 		bne label
 ```

-- In this first version the names of labels, variable and constants don't contain numeric numbers
+- In this first version the names of labels, variables and constants don't contain numeric numbers
 ```
 pos_x .res 1       ; correct
 pos_x_123 .res 1   ; wrong